Here Are 7 Factors That Can Affect Your Mortgage Rate

 4. The type of home you’re buying.

 Different types of properties have different risk levels associated with them, based on the historical likelihood of default.
-So, by extension, the type of property you are buying can also affect your mortgage rate.
+So, by extension, the type of property you are buying can also affect the interest rate on your home loan.

 5. The amount of money you’re borrowing.